Follow us on Social Media

 Average weekly earnings for Registered Nurses are AUD$1344 and average weekly hours are 34.6 (Source: Australian Government Job Outlook).
 Jobs and salaries differ across the country.
 Salaries might be higher in big metropolitan cities and lower in less popular regional areas.

-To work in Australia in a medical/healthcare professional occupation or nursing jobs, you must be registered with the Australia Health Practitioner Regulation Agency.
+To work in Australia in a medical/healthcare/nursing profession, you must be registered with the Australia Health Practitioner Regulation Agency (AHPRA).
 You also must have a suitable visa with work rights.
 There is only one National Register which means once you register you can practice in any State in Australia.
-The registration process is different from the visa process and as such there are different requirements and criteria the applicants must meet.
-You need to ensure you meet the relevant criteria before you start the application process.
-You may need to contact education providers and registration bodies in all countries where you studied and have been registered.
+The registration process is different from the Visa process and as such there are different requirements applicants must meet.
 Registration applications are time-sensitive and once approved applicants are have 3 months to fly to Australia to finalise the registration process.
-With different visas having different processing times (and most requiring applicants to enter Australia within a specified period) it is worth considering the order in which visa and registration applications for nursing jobs in Australia are to be lodged.
+With different visas having different processing times (and most requiring applicants to enter Australia within a specified period) it is worth considering the order in which Visa and registration applications for nursing jobs in Australia are to be submitted.

-Generally, to apply for registration, you need to have met the eight registration criteria such as a Bachelor degree in nursing or/and midwifery and at least 3 months of post-registration work experience.
-Following changes in the registration requirements, the Australian Nursing and Midwifery Registration authority advises that nurses with qualifications below a Bachelor Degree level and/or with qualifications from the below listed countries are unlikely to meet the eligibility criteria required to enter the Australian Nursing Register:
+Following changes in the registration requirements back in 2012, the Australian Nursing and Midwifery Registration authority advises that nurses with qualifications below a Bachelor Degree level and/or with qualifications from the below listed countries are unlikely to meet the eligibility criteria required to enter the Australian Nursing Register:

 |Belgium (Walloon Region)||Malaysia|